 The ESSn is a globally connected logical or virtual science data communication network consisting of several segments of shared IP-based internal and external physical networks (such as the NASA Integrated Services Network (NISN) and the Internet2 IP backbone) to serve the diverse needs of NASA's worldwide science and research community.

-NASA's Global Imagery Browse Services (GIBS) provides full resolution visual representations of NASA Earth science data in a free, open, and interoperable manner.
+GIBS provides full resolution visual representations of NASA Earth science data in a free, open, and interoperable manner.
 Through responsive and highly available web services, it enables interactive exploration of data to support a wide range of applications including scientific research, applied sciences, natural hazard monitoring, and outreach.
-GIBS provides much of NASA's Land, Atmosphere Near real-time Capability for EOS (LANCE) near real-time (within 3 hours of satellite overpass) imagery, present day, and historical imagery.
+GIBS provides much of the LANCE near real-time (within 3 hours of satellite overpass) imagery, present day, and historical imagery.
 GIBS can be incorporated into web clients and geographic information system (GIS) applications.
-It is currently used in NASA's Worldview, Earthdata Search, and State of the Ocean (SOTO).
+It is currently used in NASA's Worldview, Worldview Snapshots, Earthdata Search, and State of the Ocean (SOTO).

 Earthdata is managed using a content management system (CMS).
 The custom-designed program called "Conduit" is currently used for Earthdata and has been customized to deal with the particular needs of the Earthdata system.
 Users wanting to become content editors/contributors should contact the Earthdata Content Management Team, as it requires an Earthdata Login for access.
 Additional capabilities of the site include the Earthdata Code Collaborative (ECC), Earthdata Wiki, User Support Tool (UST), Earthdata Issue Tracking and Feature Enhancement (Jira),Requirements Collection and Management (Jama), Continuous Integration (Bamboo), and Code Repository (Bitbucket).